fbgallet/roam-extension-find-replace/README.md

 ![F R - Search in graph](https://user-images.githubusercontent.com/74436347/202821174-4167e496-bbc5-4d32-afaf-160701c260e2.png)

 Open the global search box with `Find & Replace: Whole graph search` in the command Palette (just enter 'wg').
 It provides very quickly an overview of the results, even in large amounts (like 2000 matches in 2 seconds), if you display them in plain text with `🔎︎`.
-Then you can easely open any of them in the right sidebar by pressing the `➕` at the end of each block.
 As with search in page, you can copy the results to clipboard, as plain text or as block references.

-You can also open them all in the sidebar with the button `🔎︎◨`
+### Results dialog

+When you click `🔎︎`, matching blocks are displayed in a dedicated results dialog with the following features:

+- **Two view modes**: *Text* (raw content, instant) and *Rendered* (full Roam rendering with links, embeds, formatting).
+Rendered mode uses lazy loading to avoid freezing the UI on large result sets, and paginates to 100 blocks per page with prev/next navigation.
+- **Page path toggle** (rendered mode): show or hide the breadcrumb path above each block — toggled instantly via CSS, no re-rendering needed.
-In option, search results can be sorted by page or page last edit date (the most recent first).
+- **Sort**: by page name (alphabetical), by match count per page (descending), or by last edit date (most recent first).
+The date sort shows a flat list independent of page grouping.
+- **Filter**: a live filter input narrows the displayed results by page name or block content.
+- **Collapse/Expand**: page groups can be collapsed individually or all at once with a single button (not available in date sort mode).
+- **Block selection**: each block has a checkbox; a footer "Select all / Deselect all" checkbox controls all visible blocks at once.
+- **Open in sidebar**: selected blocks can be opened all at once in the right sidebar with the footer button.
+- **Copy to clipboard**: the dialog's submit button copies all results as plain text (page names + resolved block content).

 ## - Find & Replace